DataHighway-DHX/documentation/MAINTENANCE.md

   ./v1/whitepaper.pdf
 ```

+Important: If you get an error, check if it actually generated the PDF changes correctly in either ./docs/whitepaper.pdf or ./v1/whitepaper.pdf, and use the one that worked.

 Note: `headerIds` must be `true` in config.json otherwise TOC links do not work.

 3. Update the Whitepaper Table of Contents (TOC)